henze-research-group/alfalfa/README.md

 you have to pick a unique name.
 The is not currently a configuration mechanism for this so you have to edit the source.
 TODO: fix that.

+## Create a redis database on aws elasticache
+1. Use the aws gui console

 ## Create a virtual private cloud

 This step is probably already done for a new aws account, but if not the following steps